projectcalico/calico/master/usage/troubleshooting/index.md

 containers and the Internet, but not between containers on different hosts, it probably indicates a problem in the BIRD setup.

-Look at `calicoctl status` on each host.
+Look at `calicoctl node status` on each host.
 It should include output like this:

-	IPv4 BGP status
-	IP: 172.16.8.242    AS Number: 64511 (inherited)
 	+--------------+-------------------+-------+----------+--------------------------+
 	| Peer address |     Peer type     | State |  Since   |           Info           |
 	+--------------+-------------------+-------+----------+--------------------------+